 To understand how the 10-year Contractor Statute of Repose applies to any given condominium or HOA construction defect claim, it is essential to understand the concept of “accrual” of a cause of action under Maryland’s general 3-year statute of limitations (CJ §5–101).
 Maryland follows the “discovery rule” first adopted in the case of Poffenberger v.
 Risser, 290 Md.
 631 (1981), under which a cause of action “accrues,” when plaintiff knew or should reasonably have known it has suffered an injury and its likely cause (“discovery”).
 Once accrual occurs, a plaintiff has three (3) years to bring a lawsuit under the general statute of limitations (CJ §5–101) and the Statute of Repose CJ §5–108(c).

-In construction defect cases, delayed discovery is common.
-As such, a cause of action for construction defects may not accrue for many years after construction is completed.
+In construction defect cases, delayed discovery of a defect is common.
+As such, a cause of action for construction defects may not accrue under the “discovery rule” for many years after construction is completed.
 Maryland’s 10-year Contractor Statue of Repose (CJ §5–108(b)) is designed to protect contractors, architects, and engineers from extended liability by placing an outside limit on how long a cause of action against them is permitted to “accrue.”
-Namely, there can be no accrual of a cause of action for damages against a contractor, architecture engineer, when the property damage or personal injury caused by the construction defect occurs more than 10-years after the completion of buildings or other “improvements” they designed or constructed.
+Namely, there can be no accrual of a cause of action for damages against a contractor, architect or engineer when the property damage or personal injury caused by the construction defect occurs more than 10-years after completion of the buildings or other “improvement to real property” they design or construct.

-Maryland’s 10- Year Contractor Statue of Repose only applies to Causes of Action Subject to Delayed Accrual Under the Discovery Rule
+Maryland’s 10- Year Contractor Statue of Repose Applies to Causes of Action Subject to Delayed Accrual Under the Discovery Rule

 Delayed Accrual is Typical in Construction Defect Cases, Especially in Condominium and HOA Communities Where Developers Retain Control Over the Association Following Completion of Construction